Henry Harwood: Early life

 Following education at Stubbington House School, Harwood entered the Royal Navy in 1904 and specialised in torpedoes.
 He served in the First World War.
 In 1919, he served on the battleship HMS Royal Sovereign), 1st Battle Squadron.
 By 1929 he had been promoted to captain and become the commanding officer of the destroyer HMS Warwick and Senior Officer of the 9th Destroyer Division.

 In 1931 and 1932, Harwood attended the Imperial Defence College.
 Upon completion of the course in March 1932, he became flag captain of the heavy cruiser HMS London whilst at the same time serving as Chief Staff Officer to the Rear-Admiral Commanding the 1st Cruiser Squadron.
 From July 1934 until 1936, Harwood served on the staff of the Royal Naval War College at Greenwich (HMS President).

 In September 1936, Harwood was appointed commodore and given command of the South American Division of the America and West Indies Station, whilst at the same time serving as commanding officer of the cruiser HMS Exeter.
 At the outbreak of the Second World War, command of HMS Exeter passed to Captain F. S. Bell.
+Commodore Harwood remained in Exeter until he transferred his pennant to HMS Ajax on 27 August.